The best way to protect yourself against the flu and COVID-19 is to get vaccinated before every cold and flu season. Here's what you should know.

 As for safety, no vaccine is 100 percent guaranteed.
 But the flu vaccine has been around for more than a half-century, and it has a pretty good track record.
 Any side effects that do occur are usually mild.

 Who needs a flu vaccine?

 The CDC recommends flu vaccination for everyone age 6 months or older.
 Those aged 2 to 49 can get the nasal spray vaccine instead, although pregnant woman, people with a weakened immune system, and kids with asthma should avoid the spray because it contains a live (although weakened) virus.

-Getting a flu vaccine is a good habit for everyone to get into — with a few exceptions.
-Anyone who is allergic to eggs or another vaccine component, or who has had Guillain-Barré syndrome may not be able to get vaccinated.
+Getting a flu vaccine is a good habit for everyone — with a few exceptions.
+Anyone who is allergic to eggs or another vaccine component, or who has had Guillain-Barré syndrome, may not be able to get vaccinated.
 If you fall into one of these groups, talk to your doctor about other ways to protect yourself this season.

 Janet O’Dell, RN